ShadFyt/career-journal-ai/README.md

-# Job AI Assistant
+# Career Journal AI

-Job AI Assistant is a professional growth tracking application designed to help you log your career journey and gain actionable insights through AI-powered summarization.
+Career Journal AI is a professional growth tracking application designed to help you log your career journey and gain actionable insights through AI-powered summarization.

 ## Overview